 We have to acknowledge that new progressive revenue is needed to fully fund public education, and we must elect public officials who are willing to stand up and do what is right.
 This includes paying educators competitive and professional wages, and also ensuring that our students have access to critical instructional staff, like teachers, librarians, counselors, nurses, health services staff, emotional learning educators and special education providers.
 I will be a champion in the legislature for reducing class sizes and caseloads to improve the quality of the classroom and educational experience for both students and teachers.

 I am committed to creating a safe learning environment for all students and educators.
-I will be a partner in building a public education system that promotes equity, eliminates discrimination, and combats racism.
+That’s why I’ve been endorsed by the American Federation of Teachers.
+They know I will be a partner in building a public education system that promotes equity, eliminates discrimination, and combats racism.
 COVID-19 has only exposed the inequalities that hinder students’ ability to thrive.
 Many of our students rely on school lunches and don’t have access to computers or internet at home.
 This is simply unacceptable.
 We cannot fix public education without addressing systematic poverty.

 COVID-19 has taught us that sweeping societal changes are possible.
 It has also has shown us what happens when we ignore science and research.
 If we react to climate change with the same intensity and urgency, we can create a Green New Deal for all Washingtonians.